Adjunct instructor jobs in High Point, NC - 623 jobs

 Visit *********************** to learn more about how you can help people improve their lives through education.

-We are seeking English professionals to join our faculty team.
-As part-time Adjunct faculty member, you'll provide practical hands-on instruction in the classroom in an engaging learning environment, incorporating innovative teaching methodologies in order to enhance the learning experience of our students and achieve learning outcomes.
+We are seeking Psychology professionals to join our faculty team.
+As a faculty member, you'll provide practical hands-on instruction in an engaging learning environment, incorporating innovative teaching methodologies in order to enhance the learning experience of our students and achieve learning outcomes.

 Qualifications

-Education: Master's degree in English or a Master's degree with 18 graduate semester hours in the discipline from a regionally accredited educational institution.
+* Master's degree in Psychology or a Master's degree with 18 graduate semester hours in the discipline from a regionally accredited educational institution.

 Skills/Abilities: